microsoft/CameraTraps/api/detector_batch_processing/README.md

 When the detector model detects no animal, the confidence is shown as 0.0 (not confident that there is an animal) and the detection column is an empty list.

+## Post-processing tools

+[postprocess_batch_results.py](postprocess_batch_results.py) provides visualization and accuracy assessment tools for the output of the batch processing API.